 Long Raindrops Stitch

 Similar to the previous pattern, this one is also not reversible and produces wavy lines with a droplet-like appearance.
-Use any yarn materials you like!
+Use any yarn materials you like in your knitting!

-A vintage, airy fabric perfect for produce bags for your shopping trips!
+A vintage, airy fabric perfect for knitting produce bags for your shopping trips!

 Parallelogram Stitch